Heart Failure Home Care

 Sudden weight gain can signal a flare-up in your parent’s condition.
 Any nursing care plan for CHF should include daily weigh-ins.
 Our professional caregivers can do this and report notable changes to your parent’s doctor.

 Regular exercise can help control heart failure by improving blood flow and strengthening muscles so everyday tasks are less taxing.
 Exercise and other activities should be guided by common sense-an in-home caregiver can make sure this is done properly.

 When you are stressed, adrenaline is released in your body, causing your heart to beat faster and your blood pressure to rise.
 This is especially risky for people living with heart failure.
 Our caregivers can incorporate stress reduction measures into your parent’s heart failure care plan, whether that’s planning favorite art activities or simply taking household tasks off of his or her plate.

 Get Help from BrightStar Care

-Call BrightStar Care today at 866-618-7827 to learn more about our care plans for heart failure and to find a location near you.
+Call BrightStar Care today at 866-618-7827 to learn more about our heart failure care plans and to find a location near you.